 Let me tell you about the Mr’s dessert preferences.
 We are complete opposites in this area.
 He wants chocolate, I want fruit.
-He wants brownie, I want cobbler.
-He’ll always pick the tiramisu, I’m all over the creme brulee.
+He wants brownies, I want blackberry peach cobbler.
+He’ll always pick the tiramisu, I’m all over the sour cream cheesecake.

 When it came time to craft a special dessert just for the Mr., I knew it had to be chocolate.
 Preferably with ice cream, with extra gold stars if I could incorporate coffee as well.

 These Chocolate Ice Cream Sandwiches studded with cappuccino chips, chocolate chunks, and sandwiched around coffee ice cream were the obvious choice.

 These cookies are chewy, soft, and riiich.
 A hint of espresso powder enhances the chocolate flavor and the cappuccino chips give it an almost mocha-like quality.
 They’re excellent all by themselves, but why settle for plain cookies when you can sandwich them around creamy coffee ice cream?

 I’ve found the easiest way to manage the ice cream filling is to scoop out the ice cream onto a parchment lined pan, put it back in the freezer to harden a bit, then place another piece of parchment on top and flatten into rounds with a second pan.
 Then you can just place the round in between the cookies and not have to worry about breaking your cookies in an attempt to smoosh the ice cream down.